Ai4Math/website/README.md

 # website
-Website using Flask, Javascript, and HTML that integrates MatLAB and chatbot components
+Creating a research website using Flask, Javascript, and HTML that integrates the MatLAB GUIs and chatbot components